16parmindersingh/MIS-Analytics-Portfolio/E-Commerse-Sales-Analysis/README.md

 2. **Explore the Dashboard**:
    - Use filters (e.g., Quarters, States) to explore sales metrics.
 3. **Review Insights**:
-   - Check visualizations for trends and regional performance.
+   - Check visualizations for trends and regional performance; note that orange and red colors (except in Profit-Loss by Month) are aesthetic choices.

 ---